-The aim of this unit is to enable the learner to develop a broad understanding of the catering and hospitality industry.
-Using their own experiences and understanding research using a variety of methods, learners will explore the structure of the industry, types of operating and establishments within the sectors
+The aim of this unit is to enable the learner to develop a broad understanding of the hospitality and catering industry.
+Using their own experiences, and undertaking research using a variety of methods, learners will explore the structure of the industry, types of operations and establishments within the sectors.